GeorgeLuImmortal/DocLLM_reimplementation/README.md

 https://huggingface.co/JinghuiLuAstronaut/DocLLM_baichuan2_7b

 **Note that this is an re-implementation of model architecture, all newly added parameters are random initialized, you can download the model and continue pre-training or fine-tuning.**

+# Performance

+We test the performance of fine-tuned DocLLM_baichuan2_7b on the in-house KIE dataset